vignat/vignat.github.io/index.md

 ### Results
 {::options parse_block_html="true" /}

-We compared key perofrmance characteristics of four NFs (see our [paper](vignat-paper.pdf) for details):
+We compared key performance characteristics of four NFs (see our [paper](vignat-paper.pdf) for details):
 *  Verified NAT - our verified VigNAT
 *  No-op forwarding is implemented on top of DPDK;
    it receives traffic on one port and forwards it out another port without any other processing.